mongodb/docs/source/reference/configuration-options.rst

       2       On.
 Includes all operations.
    =========  ==================================

-   Profiling is off by default.
-Database profiling can impact database performance, and can cause potentially sensitive information to be written to the log.
+   Profiling is disabled by default.
+Database profiling can impact database performance, because all database operations need to be logged to disk.
 Enable this option only after careful consideration.

 .. option:: quota